 News releases, contact information and other resources for members of the media.

 Anne M. Barry has almost 30 years of state public service, with a career that includes gubernatorial appointment to high-level leadership positions in four separate administrations.
-She currently serves as a deputy commissioner for the Minnesota Department of Human Services (DHS), where she provides leadership and operational direction to Direct Care and Treatment.
-This area includes the Minnesota Sex Offender Program, Forensic Treatment Services, Mental Health and Substance Abuse Treatment Services, and Community Based Services.
-From 2006 to 2010 she also served DHS as the chief compliance cfficer, where she was responsible for legal, licensing, appeals, regulations, ethics, internal and program audits, financial operations and forecasts for the department.
+She currently serves as assistant commissioner for community and partner relations for the Minnesota Department of Human Services (DHS), a post she has held since July 2015.
+Barry oversees Community Relations, County Relations, the Office of Indian Policy, and the Office for Equity, Performance and Development.
+Previously, she served as a deputy commissioner for Direct Care and Treatment, an area that includes the Minnesota Sex Offender Program, Forensic Treatment Services, Mental Health and Substance Abuse Treatment Services, and Community Based Services.
+From 2006 to 2010 she served DHS as the chief compliance cfficer, where she was responsible for legal, licensing, appeals, regulations, ethics, internal and program audits, financial operations and forecasts for the department.

 Barry was appointed deputy commissioner of the Minnesota Department of Finance in Gov. Tim Pawlenty's administration after four years in the same position for Gov. Jesse Ventura's administration.
 As deputy commissioner, Barry was responsible for overall agency leadership and management in the areas of accounting, budget, cash and debt management, economic forecasting and financial information systems.